-Family members experience fear, anxiety, stress, anger and a host of other unpleasant emotions when they have to watch a loved one suffer from addiction.
+Family members experience fear, anxiety, stress, anger, and a host of other unpleasant emotions when they have to watch a loved one suffer from addiction.
 When someone you care about is unable to stop drinking or using drugs, it causes feelings of powerlessness.
-The good news is that you do not have to bear the weight of the stress and responsibility alone.
-Sometimes, supporting an addict is a team effort.
+The good news is that you do not have to bear the weight of stress and responsibility alone.
+Sometimes, supporting a person who is suffering from addiction is a team effort.

 If someone in your immediate or extended family is suffering from a drug or alcohol addiction, don’t think you have to help them on your own.
 Substance use disorder — the medical term for addiction — is a chronic disease.
 You wouldn’t try to treat other chronic diseases like heart disease without help.
 Check with rehabilitation centers or local law enforcement agencies in your area to see if they can make a referral for you.
 A family therapy program at Gateway could provide the support you need.

 Our Illinois rehab treatment programs include therapies such as:

 - Residential, PHP, IOP, and OP rehab programs

 How to Support a Loved One With Addiction

 It’s imperative to lean on the expertise and understanding of a support group when you’re trying to pull a loved one out of addiction.
 To further support your loved one, you can take certain steps at home to keep them on the right track, including: